Hierarchical Causal Models: Framing Previous Models as HCMs

 \subsection{Multi-site instrumental variables}

-In this section we describe in more detail how multi-site instrumental variable models can be framed as HCMs.
-In particular, \Cref{fig:iv_multisite} shows an HCM for the models studied by~\citet{Reardon2014-fy,Raudenbush2012-es}.
-Among the subunit variables, it is a standard instrumental variable graph, but there is also a unit confounder.
+The multi-site instrumental variable models studied by~\citet{Reardon2014-fy,Raudenbush2012-es} can be seen as HCMs in which the instrument, treatment, and outcome are all subunit level, and there are both unit level and subunit level confounders between the treatment and outcome.
 In the linear models proposed by \citet{Reardon2014-fy,Raudenbush2012-es}, the bias in standard IV methods introduced by the unit confounder is referred to as ``compliance-effect covariance bias''.
-Note that our nonparametric HCM identification methods cannot be applied here directly, since identifying the effect of $A$ on $Y$ within each unit requires assumptions analogous to those used for flat instrumental variable models, and these assumptions are stronger than those used for do-calculus.
+While these models are HCMs, our nonparametric identification methods do not apply, as identification here depends on parametric assumptions.